For All Those Sleeping: Outspoken (2012–2013)

-On January 17, 2012 the band announced that they would be entering the studio with Cameron Mizell to begin recording their second album.
-Vocalist Mike Champa released the following statement along with their studio announcement: "Fans can expect an honest album that’s influenced by the experiences we’ve gone through this past year on and off the road.
-These experiences really are what make the lyrics on this next album so much more relatable and open.
-Also, it’s a lot heavier than Cross Your Fingers.
-We’re excited for fans to hear it!"
+On January 17, 2012, the band announced that they would be entering the studio with Cameron Mizell to begin recording their second album.

 In February 2012 the band announced that they had finished recording their second album.

-On March 5, 2012 the band announced their spring US tour "The Soundrink Tour with direct support from In Fear and Faith, Dream On, Dreamer, Casino Madrid and Adestria.
+On March 5, 2012, the band announced their spring US tour "The Soundrink Tour with direct support from In Fear and Faith, Dream On, Dreamer, Casino Madrid and Adestria.

-On April 25, 2012 the band released their new song, "Mark My Words" which is the first single from their second album, "Outspoken".
-The lyric video was released on May 7, 2012.
-Later that month a lyric video for their new single, "Once a Liar (Always a Fake)" was released and the release date for their forthcoming album was announced.

 Outspoken was released on June 19, 2012.
-The album showcased a much heavier metalcore sound with more prominent usage of screaming vocals and limited use of pop punk style choruses which were featured regularly on their debut.
 This released was met with mostly average to positive reviews, most noting their improvement in their overall sound, and lyrical content, while also noting the stark similarities to other bands of their genre such as A Day to Remember.
 Prior to and following their second release the band toured with In Fear and Faith, and Attack Attack!

-On August 19, 2012 the band was announced as part of the 2012 Scream It Like You Mean It Tour along with Woe, Is Me, Impending Doom, Abandon All Ships, Secrets, and Volumes.
+On August 19, 2012, the band was announced as part of the 2012 Scream It Like You Mean It Tour along with Woe, Is Me, Impending Doom, Abandon All Ships, Secrets, and Volumes.

-On December 14, 2012 the band was announced as support for I See Stars' The Filthy February Tour with fellow supporting acts Get Scared, At the Skylines and Upon This Dawning.
+On December 14, 2012, the band was announced as support for I See Stars' The Filthy February Tour with fellow supporting acts Get Scared, At the Skylines and Upon This Dawning.

-On February 4, 2013 the band released their music video for, "Mark My Words".
+On February 4, 2013, the band released their music video for, "Mark My Words".
 Towards the end of February the band was announced as support for Chunk!
 No, Captain Chunk!'s long-awaited US headlining tour with fellow support from City Lights and Upon This Dawning.

-On April 4, 2013 the band was announced as part of the 2013 All Stars Tour alongside fellow acts; Every Time I Die, Chelsea Grin, Veil of Maya, Terror, Stray from the Path, Capture the Crown, Iwrestledabearonce, Dayshell and Volumes.
+On April 4, 2013, the band was announced as part of the 2013 All Stars Tour alongside fellow acts; Every Time I Die, Chelsea Grin, Veil of Maya, Terror, Stray from the Path, Capture the Crown, Iwrestledabearonce, Dayshell and Volumes.

-On August 21, 2013 the band was announced as part of the Rise Up Tour supporting A Skylit Drive's new release with fellow supporting acts Wolves at the Gate, I the Mighty, and PVRIS.
+On August 21, 2013, the band was announced as part of the Rise Up Tour supporting A Skylit Drive's new release with fellow supporting acts Wolves at the Gate, I the Mighty, and PVRIS.
 The band performed as part of Warped Tour Australia in November and December.